gvwilson/sensibleadventures/short-stories/arecibo.md

 Black keys a trigger sequence.
 Their three crewmates stiffen and then relax, their eyes slightly out of focus.
-The trainer who did the work thought Black wanted to be able to use them for sex or have them sacrifice themselves if necessary.
+The trainer who did the work probably thought Black wanted to be able to use them for sex or have them sacrifice themselves if necessary.

 "go to the rv," Black orders.
-"launch for earth immediately, then put yourselves in cryo."
+"launch for earth immediately, then put yourselves in slow mo."
-The return vehicle is a nuclear-powered ion drive, four cryo capsules, and an AI just smart enough to get back to Earth.
+The return vehicle is little more than a nuclear-powered ion drive and four metabolism suppression capsules.
+Its AI will easily be able to adjust for only having three bodies on board.

 Black undogs the hatch to the RV while the other three crewmembers strip and empty their bladders and bowels.